News

 3. How will achieving net zero impact the public sector?

 Undoubtedly there will be need for investment, particularly in some of the older buildings and transport to achieve net zero and this will need to be strategically planned over the next 30 years to deliver net zero within financial budgets.
-In order to move forward, I expect there will be a greater emphasis on financial investment, with funding for more radical longer term carbon reduction measures with paybacks, perhaps up to 15 years, or more.
+In order to move forward, I expect there will be a greater emphasis on financial investment, with funding for more radical longer-term carbon reduction measures with paybacks, perhaps up to 15 years, or more.

 The public sector will also have a role in driving carbon legislation and as we move into a more profound climate crisis, we can expect much more robust policing through the planning regulations, minimum energy efficiency standards (MEES) for buildings and this will be supported through incentives to drive action.